Oct 6, 2024

 Research in Progress:

-Some of these films had not received proper attention by their studios or distributors, others were released at the “wrong time,” others were misperceived or undeservedly panned by film critics, and still others enjoyed strong critical support but did not get the viewers’ support and thus died at the box-office.
+Some of these films had not received proper attention by their studios or distributors, others were released at the “wrong time,” still others were misperceived or undeservedly panned by film critics, and still others enjoyed strong critical support but did not get the viewers’ support and thus died at the box-office.

 We invite all of our readers to contribute to our ever-growing list of gems that never got the public they deserved–albeit for different reasons.